stratum/stratum/stratum/hal/bin/barefoot/docker/README.md

  - Barefoot SDE
  - Linux headers of your NOS (e.g., OpenNetworkLinux)

-To build the Docker image for runtime or development, first you need to place the Barefoot SDE and Linux headers tarball to the Stratum root directory.
+To build the Docker image for runtime or development, first you need to have the Barefoot SDE and Linux headers tarball.
 You can find the Linux headers package by using apt-get.
 Or you can download Linux headers [here][onl-linux-headers] if you are using the OpenNetworkLinux.

 ### Deploy the container to the device